Julius36/villaja-place/README.md

 Comprehensive infrastructure and deployment configs for the villaja app project.

-This repository contains Terraform, Helm, ArgoCD and container tooling used to build, package and deploy the Villaja application to Kubernetes.
-It provides production-oriented, reproducible Terraform + GitOps patterns for infrastructure and application delivery.
+This repository contains Tofu, Helm, ArgoCD and container tooling used to build, package and deploy the Villaja application to Kubernetes.
+It provides production-oriented, reproducible Tofu + GitOps patterns for infrastructure and application delivery.

 ## Repository layout